RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/Analysis_8cpp.md

       _is_scaled = true;
     }

-    void Analysis::add(Analysis* other)
+    /// Add the results of another analysis to this one.
+Argument is not const, because the other needs to be able to gather its results if necessary. void Analysis::add(Analysis* other)
     {
       if (_results.empty()) collect_results();
       if (this == other) return;
       const AnalysisData otherResults = other->get_results();
-      assert(otherResults.size() == _results.size());
+      /// @todo Access by name, including merging disjoint region sets? assert(otherResults.size() == _results.size());
       for (size_t i = 0; i < _results.size(); ++i)
       {